Hanaa-Elawady/ChatApp/README.md

 - **Database-First Configuration:** Follows the code-first approach for database design.
 - **User IDs as GUIDs:** Ensures unique and secure user identification.
 - **Basic Chat Functionalities:** Add, view, and delete chats and messages.
 - **Scalable Architecture:** Built with the flexibility to add new features in later stages.
+- **Streaming:** Voice Calls option using RTC and signalR.

 ---